Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 1: Representation

-\textit{Translation losses}: In addition to contrastive learning, several approaches instead learn a coordinated space by mapping corresponding data from one modality to another.
-For example,~\citet{socher2013zero} learns a projection from images into semantic word embedding spaces, which transfers the structure from pretrained word embedding spaces into the input image space thereby enabling zero-shot image classification.
-Similar ideas were used to learn coordinated representations between text, video, and audio~\cite{pham2019found}, as well as between pretrained language models and image features~\cite{tan2020vokenization}.
-Although these two paradigms seem different, it can be shown that contrastive learning (i.e., classifying between positive and negative pairs from 2 modalities) approximates translation (i.e., using positive pairs to map from one modality to another)~\cite{dyer2014notes}, which results in both learning a semantically coordinated representation space.

 \textbf{Partial coordination}: Instead of strictly capturing equivalence via strong coordination, partial coordination instead captures more general modality connections such as correlation, order, hierarchies, or relationships.
 To achieve these goals, partially coordinated models enforce different types of constraints on the representation space beyond semantic similarity, and perhaps only on certain dimensions of the representation.
-The type of constraint enforced spans correlation analysis as well as ordered and hierarchical spaces.

-\textit{Canonical correlation analysis} (CCA) computes a linear projection that maximizes the correlation between two random variables (in our case modalities or views)~\cite{Hotelling1936} while enforcing each dimension in a new representation to be orthogonal to each other.
-CCA models have been used extensively for cross-modal retrieval~\cite{Hardoon2003,Rasiwasia2010} audiovisual signal analysis~\cite{Sargin2007,Slaney2000}, survival prediction~\cite{subramanian2021multimodal}, and emotion recognition~\cite{nemati2019hybrid}.
-To increase the expressiveness of CCA in capturing nonlinear projections, several nonlinear extensions have been proposed including Kernel Canonical Correlation Analysis~\cite{lai2000kernel}, Deep Canonical Correlation Analysis~\cite{andrew2013deep}, Similar Correspondence Autoencoder~\cite{Feng2014}, deep correspondence RBMs~\cite{Feng2015}, Deep Canonically Correlated Autoencoders (DCCAE)~\cite{wang2015deep}, and Generalized CCA~\cite{Afshin-Pour2012}.
-On the theoretical side,~\citet{lyu2022finite} showed that the DeepCCA criterion provably removes unknown distortions in data generation and identifies the shared information across modalities.
+\textit{Canonical correlation analysis} (CCA) computes a linear projection that maximizes the correlation between two random variables while enforcing each dimension in a new representation to be orthogonal to each other~\citep{thompson2000canonical}.
+CCA models have been used extensively for cross-modal retrieval~\cite{Rasiwasia2010} audio-visual signal analysis~\cite{Sargin2007}, and emotion recognition~\cite{nemati2019hybrid}.
+To increase the expressiveness of CCA, several nonlinear extensions have been proposed including Kernel CCA~\cite{lai2000kernel}, Deep CCA~\cite{andrew2013deep}, and CCA Autoencoders~\cite{wang2015deep}.